 The regulation does not consider the diversity of the gas storage market across different EU Member States.
 Some countries have significant storage capacity, while others have limited ability and still rely heavily on imports.
 This means that the impact of the regulation may vary across different Member States, and some countries (e.g., Poland, Portugal, and Belgium, among others) may face more significant challenges in meeting the minimum storage requirements.

-Energy security and solidarity among Member States exemplify the undelaying dichotomy regarding policy implementation between the EU and Member State levels, where the balance between top-down (fixing a target for the EU) and bottom-up approaches (converting EU goals into national targets based on regional demands and market traits) is struggling to find a balance in a Europe with a diversity of Member States contexts (ACER & CEER, 2022).
+Energy security and solidarity among Member States exemplify the underlying dichotomy regarding policy implementation between the EU and Member State levels, where a balance between top-down (fixing a target for the EU) and bottom-up approaches (converting EU goals into national targets based on regional demands and market traits) is difficult to achieve in a Europe with a diversity of Member State contexts (ACER & CEER, 2022).
 To this end, an important sign of how Member States will ensure energy security going forward and how security and sustainability will interact is the planned revision of National Energy and Climate Plans (NECPs).

 Building Energy Security Beyond the Crisis